raspberrypi/documentation/configuration/config-txt/video.md

-## config.txt - Video
+## Video options in config.txt

 ### Composite video mode options

 #### sdtv_mode

-Defines the TV standard used for composite video output over the yellow RCA jack.
+The `sdtv_mode` command defines the TV standard used for composite video output over the yellow RCA jack.
 The default value is `0`.

 | sdtv_mode | result |
 | --- | --- |